See also our articles on Cutting Out at Idle

 Rob Boardman suggested the use of NGK plugs to help with the hesitation problem - NGK is the world's biggest manufacturer of spark plugs.
 In the VW they are reported to have a greater tolerance to the changes in cylinder head temperature changes - that is, they have a good "heat range."

-I used to use Champions (L88s, then L86YC I think from memory) but changed to Bosch many years ago when I was told that Champions had a rougher thread on them, which tended to cut the aluminum heads out after a while, and were easy to cross thread.
-The Champions did work just as well though, and that was years ago - they may have changed the threads by now.
+Rob says - I used to use Champions (L88s, then L86YC I think from memory) when I first bought my 1970 bug, but changed to Bosch many years ago when I was told that Champions had a rougher thread on them, which tended to cut the aluminum heads out after a while, and were easy to cross thread.
+The Champions did work just as well though, and that was years ago - they look like they have smooth threads now.

 If you can find the 'grooved electrode' type, the numbers are B5HY, and B5EY.
 The grooved center electrode is supposed to generate the spark at the sides of the electrode, rather than burying it in the gap - better at lighting lean mixtures, and better at propagating the flame.
 The grooved plugs could conceivably reduce the 009 distributor flat spot a bit.